Tur\'{a}n's inequality, nonnegative linearization and amenability properties for associated symmetric Pollaczek polynomials: Preliminaries

-The nonnegative linearization property (P) is crucial for the harmonic analysis described above.
-Given some concrete sequence $(P_n(x))_{n\in\mathbb{N}_0}$, it may be very hard to check whether property (P) is satisfied or not, and we are not aware of any simple and convenient characterization (for instance, in terms of the coefficients $(a_n)_{n\in\mathbb{N}_0}$, $(b_n)_{n\in\mathbb{N}_0}$, $(c_n)_{n\in\mathbb{N}}$, or in terms of the orthogonalization measure $\mu$).
-In a series of papers, Szwarc gave several conditions which can help to tackle such problems.
-The following sufficient criterion is from \cite[Theorem 1 p.
+Given some arbitrary sequence $(P_n(x))_{n\in\mathbb{N}_0}$ which satisfies a recurrence relation as in Section~\ref{sec:intro}, it may be very hard to check whether property (P) is satisfied or not, and we are not aware of any simple and convenient characterization (for instance, in terms of the coefficients $(a_n)_{n\in\mathbb{N}}$ and $(c_n)_{n\in\mathbb{N}}$, or in terms of the orthogonalization measure $\mu$).
+In a series of papers, Szwarc et al. gave several criteria which can help to tackle such problems, extending earlier work of Askey \cite{As70}.
+The following sufficient criterion is from Szwarc's result \cite[Theorem 1 p.
 960]{Sz92b}: